A Distance-based Paraconsistent Semantics for DL-Lite: Distance-based semantics for TBoxes

-The reason that the role coherence might be absent in $\Lambda_{d,f}(\Pi(\mathcal{T}),T_{\Sigma})$ is that $\exists P$ and $\exists P^{-}$ are taken as two independent concepts so that the relation of satisfiability between $\exists P$ and $\exists P^{-}$ can not be captured when minimal types are computed.
-In other words, given an arbitrary type set, there is not always a TBox such that it is a model type set of the TBox (see \cite{DBLP:conf/kr/KontchakovWZ08}).
+The reason that the role coherence might be absent in $\Lambda_{d,f}(\Pi(\mathcal{T}),T_{\Sigma})$ is that $\exists P$ and $\exists P^{-}$ are taken as two independent concepts so that the relation of satisfiability between $\exists P$ and $\exists P^{-}$ cannot be captured when minimal types are computed \cite{DBLP:conf/aaai/ZhuangWWQ14}.
+To construct a model type set from a random type set $\Xi$, we introduce an iterative operator $\mu_{d,f}(\Xi)$ and its fixpoint.